 (Dr. Frank Nägele, State Secretary for Administration and Infrastructure Modernisation)

-As part of the model project “Berlin lebenswert smart”, the city of Berlin is adopting a new Smart City Strategy – and is working on five concrete implementation projects.
+As part of the model project “Berlin lebenswert smart”, the city of Berlin is adopting a new Smart City Strategy – and is working on five concrete pilot projects.
 These projects are funded as part of the model project and are planned to start in January 2020.
 Participatory formats will play an important role in both the pre-project phase as well as during the implementation phase.

 - Smart City Spaces: Hardenbergplatz in Charlottenburg-Wilmersdorf, a typical station forecourt with high usage, is being redesigned smartly and flexibly - i.e. depending on the event, day, weather and season – for all forms of mobility.